baquer/Food_Ordering_App/README.md

 3) Then comes to the payment part which contains the functionalities such as applying promo codes, checking minimum cart value etc, this part is present in the Rest.java file

+# How to run the Project

+-> javac Main.java
+-> java Main